 The Red Dead Redemption 2 release date is October 26, 2018…. well, at least on console that is.
 This is a delay from the original 2017 release date.
 “Some extra time is necessary to ensure that we can deliver the best experience possible for our fans,” said Rockstar regarding the delay.
 “We are very sorry for any disappointment this delay causes, but we are firm believers in delivering a game only when it is ready.”

-As of yet, Rockstar have made no mention of a PC version.
+Rockstar have made no mention of a PC version, however.
 Thus a Red Dead Redemption 2 PC release date is impossible to state.
 However, it is not impossible to estimate.
 If we accept that the game will release on PC eventually, then it is possible that Rockstar will follow the same release pattern they used for Grand Theft Auto 5, which launched a year and a half after its console debut.
 This means that a Red Dead Redemption 2 PC release date of April 2020 could be a sensible bet, which is only slightly better than never.

 Red Dead Redemption 2 trailers

-The third trailer for Rockstar's highly anticipated western game has dropped, and it gives us hints at story and gameplay details without giving much away - besides the first glimpse of John Marston, that is.
+The third trailer for Rockstar’s highly anticipated western gives us hints at story and gameplay details without giving much away – besides the first glimpse of John Marston, that is.

 We get the impression that the days of the outlaws are numbered: we see a gang of men discussing their leader, Dutch Van der Linde, the antagonist from the previous game.
 We also see a little more of our new protagonist, Arthur Morgan, a train robbery, and a horse-and-cart hijacking.